mcharouk/aws/DevelopingOnAWS/Synopsis.md

 * Canary release
 * Swagger import/export.
 Swagger extensions are showed in Lab 6
 * Query validation.
 Shown in Lab 5
+* **Take a look at SDK Generation**

+## API gateway steps

+### Method request

+* set what is mandatory or not in header or query parameters
+* set validation model
+* set request paths

+### Integration request

+* set the backend to forward the request to
+* set header, query string, etc... to forward to the backend
+* set body mapping before sending it to backend

+### Integration response

+* for each status code returned
+  * define body mappings
+  * header values

+### Method responses

+* for each status code returned
+  * header that must be returned
+  * model of body

 # Module 11 : Micro services

+**should AVOID to get too deep into architectural patterns and deep dive into step function**

 * Strangler Pattern diagrams
 * [Saga Pattern with step function](https://docs.aws.amazon.com/prescriptive-guidance/latest/patterns/implement-the-serverless-saga-pattern-by-using-aws-step-functions.html)